nushackers/nushackers-site/_posts/2017-02-18-digest-authentication-with-ruby-on-rails.md

 that is conviniently bundled already in Ruby on Rails.

-There is another problem though - if we only store the password hash, an attacker can compute as many hashes as the attacker can, and store it in some table.
+There is another problem though - if we only store the password hash, an attacker can compute as many hashes as they can, and store it in some table.
 When the database is compromised, the attacker can just use this table to lookup inputs that hash to these passwords!
 This attack is called [rainbow tables](https://en.wikipedia.org/wiki/Rainbow_table).

 Hence, we need to "upgrade" our hashing system by including